Conducting successful online English lessons and engaging young students can be challenging.

 In an online setting, incorporating outside media, using physical objects, and involving kinesthetic learning methods will largely be unavailable to you as an educator.

 You won’t be able to look over a student’s shoulder as they read or write.
-You won’t be able to jump through the computer screen and have as many physical interactions with your students.
-It will also be harder to discipline them.
+You also won’t be able to jump through the computer screen and have as many physical interactions with your students.
+And, of course, it will also be harder to discipline them.

-It will be necessary to adapt and to improvise by coming up with new teaching methods, introducing different ways of checking for understanding, and focusing on the entertainment aspect of teaching.
+It will be necessary to adapt and to improvise by coming up with new teaching methods, introducing different ways of checking for understanding, and developing innovative ways to keep your students entertained and engaged throughout class.

 Furthermore, the way you plan your lessons will change depending on whether you only have one student or a group of eight students online.